daniel-molina/visualequation/README.md

 * pygame
 * LaTeX (maybe you need to install separately some packages).
 The command used is
   * latex
+* Tk
 * Some commands that are probably installed if you have the others:
   * dvipng
   * python2

 To install everything needed in Debian/Ubuntu or derivatives, it should be enough:

-\# apt-get install python-pygame dvipng texlive-math-extra
+\# apt-get install python-pygame dvipng texlive-math-extra python-tk

 Yes, LaTeX will require around 600 MB, but the quality of the equations is incredible too.